-The collectivistic tendencies within Arab culture are so powerful that Palestinian psychologist Marwan Dwairy’s research has noted that his Arab patients’ symptoms became more severe when self-actualization strategies were introduced into therapy.
-According to Dwairy, the notion that a patient’s individual emotional needs should to addressed was seen as an attempt to take away the only real security they had ever known.
+The collectivistic tendencies within Arab culture are so powerful that Palestinian psychologist Marwan Dwairy’s research has noted that his Arab clients’ symptoms became more severe when self-actualization strategies were introduced into therapy.
+According to Dwairy, the notion that a patient’s individual emotional needs should be addressed was seen as an attempt to break those family bonds and remove the client’s fundamental link to security .

 While unity, harmony and obedience are the hallmarks of many tribal societies, there’s also an ugly side that’s occasionally exposed.
 In some rural parts of the Middle East, where the need to preserve the public reputation of the family name is of utmost importance, extreme events such as honor killings still take place, although less frequently than in the past.
 This usually involves a disobedient daughter being killed by an older brother in order to remove the shroud of shame hanging over the entire family unit.

 So, which family model is more desirable?
-Does stability at all costs outweigh the freedom to choose, even when the choices we make may be selfish and not benefit others or the society at large?
+Does stability at all costs outweigh the freedom to choose?
+Or is the freedom to choose our own destinies an essential factor for happiness, even when the choices we make may be selfish and not benefit others or the society at large?